TryStatsN/StatsN/Readme.md

 ## Logging

-Like most statsd clients, this client tries to avoid throwing exceptions at all costs.
-Any errors/exceptions created will be logged ass a Systems.Diagnostics.Trace message.
+Like most statsd clients, this client **avoids throwing exceptions at all costs**.
+Any errors/exceptions created will be logged as a Systems.Diagnostics.Trace messages.

-You can pass lambda into the StatsdOptions class to be passed exceptions and log messages.
+You can pass lambda into the `StatsdOptions` class to be passed exceptions and log messages, instead of getting them through the Trace system.

 ```csharp